 Here is the list of requirements and conditions of operation for a database refresh:

-- The target environment will be unavailable until the refresh process is completed.
+- The target environment will be available until the database copy has reached the target server.
+After that point, the environment will be offline until the refresh process is completed.

-- The refresh will affect only the Finance and Operations and Financial Reporting databases.
+- The refresh will affect only the application and Financial Reporting databases.

 - Documents in Azure blob storage are not copied from one environment to another.
 This means that attached document handling documents and templates won't be changed and will remain in their current state.